mach3-software/MaCh3Tutorial/README.md

 ```bash
 pip install -r requirements.txt
 ```
 but note that these are just what is used for an example for the purpose of this tutorial.
 When making your own plots you are totally free to use whatever plotting libraries you like!

-You can use the example script [MCMCPlotting-tutorial.py](plotting/MCMC-plotting-tutorial.py) to plot the raw MCMC chain values that were obtained in the [how to run MCMC](#how-to-run-mcmc) section above by doing
+You can use the example script [MCMCPlotting-tutorial.py](plotting/MCMC-plotting-tutorial.py) to plot the raw MCMC chain values that were obtained in the [Other Useful Plots](#other-useful-plots) section above by doing
 ```bash
 python plotting/MCMC-plotting-tutorial.py Test.root
 ```